Rocky Mountain locust: Distribution and habitat

 The Rocky Mountain locust occurred along both sides of the Rocky Mountains and in most of the prairie areas.
 Breeding in sandy areas and thriving in hot and dry conditions, it has been hypothesized that they may have depended on the tall grass prairie plants during drier spells.
 The destruction of the prairie habitat and the incursion of new flora and fauna along with agricultural practices may have led to the extinction of the species.
 Large numbers of grasshoppers including a large number of Rocky Mountain locusts entombed in the ice in the Rocky Mountains gave their name to the Grasshopper Glacier.
+The earliest known fossils indicate that the Rocky Mountain locusts were present in Nevada since the Late Pleistocene, dated to 14,305-14,067 calibrated years Before Present (approximately more than 12,100 years BC).

+History

+Rocky Mountain locusts became more of a problem in the 19th century, as farming expanded westward into the grasshoppers' favored habitat.
+Outbreaks of varying severity emerged in 1828, 1838, 1846, and 1855, affecting areas throughout the West.
+Plagues visited Minnesota in 1856–1857 and again in 1865, and Nebraska suffered repeated infestations between 1856 and 1874.